 Mobbing includes multiple felonies.
 Mobbing is a continuous stream of crimes, mostly felonies.
 This is not civil.
 It’s not just a bit of neighborhood gossip or a squabble.
 It’s not civil.
 I repeat, mobbing is not civil.
 Mobbing requires a criminal investigation.
 I can’t count the times in the mobbing that I’ve been told the goal is to ruin me or to harass me to the point where I no longer remember the events to report them.
 So far as I can count, my mobbing includes defamation, false reports, monitoring, stalking, cyberstalking, eavesdropping, malicious harassment, attempts at coercion, cons and hoaxes, threats of all manner of harm, and on and on and on.

 Mobbing is aggravated assault.
 The intensity of mobbing is such that it is tantamount to assault.
 The countless hoaxes, psychological games, insults, threats, taunts and the sheer nonstop nature of the verbal assault not only drains one of energy but is a severe stressor that can kill or permanently harm.
 All you have to do is read the literature on workplace mobbing, which does not have the intensity of continuous criminal mobbing, to recognize the impact of organized bullying on health.
-The people mobbing me even monitor physical signs of stress such as rapid heartbeat and perspiration as well as monitoring and attempting to drive my emotional state.
+The people mobbing me may even monitor physical signs of stress as well as monitoring and attempting to drive my emotional state.
 The people involved in my situation are likely professional harassers or are working with them in a calculated and brutal fashion.
 Mobbing is in fact, a social death.
 It is organized bullying that begins with and builds on malicious gossip that is designed to discredit the individual and to make him or her appear to be an outcast, a pervert, a criminal who must be cast out of community.

 Neighborhood watch associations that support crimes need to be cleaned out and reconstituted.
 There’s not a lot that’s worse in a democratic society and in a liberal city, than neighborhood watch associations that include people who would use their involvement in the community to hurt others and to support the aggravated assault that is mobbing.
 It is unforgivable to inflict this on another human being and anyone who would pay for it or support it is likely deeply disturbed.
 Those who value others rights and lives so little that they would use mobbing to turn a profit in real estate or take advantage of a neighborhood bullying situation by assisting in a mobbing to fatten their pockets should be prosecuted.
 There’s no excuse.